pipegalera/ml_diabetes/readme.md

 The purpose of this experiment is:

-1) Replicating the scarse literature on the topic.
+1) Replicating the scarce literature on the topic.

 2) Compare the performance metrics of different non-parametric models predicting Diabetes using public [NHANES data](https://www.cdc.gov/nchs/index.htm).